Arktische/smpl-cpp/README.md

 # smplx-cpp

-A 100% compatiable C++ port for python package smplx.
-Easu to use and integrate into any pytorch/libtorch workflow.
+A 100% compatiable C++ implemention for python package smplx.
+Easy to use and integrate into any pytorch/libtorch workflow.

 # dependencies
 * `libtorch` provides tensor computation and network definition. if you prefer running on Nvidia GPU, please download CUDA version libtorch.